 Jamie Loveday

-Jamie helped establish the FoodLab program in collaboration with the team and the local food business community in 2019.
-He manages its operations, facilitates the programs, and supports the growth and future direction of the incubator.
+Jamie Loveday helped establish the FoodLab program in collaboration with the team and the local food business community in 2019.
+He now manages FoodLab's program, kitchen and strategic growth as a social enterprise.

 As a third-generation migrant from grandparents that fled the second world war, Jamie was incredibly lucky to grow up in a peaceful household - a permaculture kid experimenting with vegetables in the backyard.
 When his grandmother gave him $50 on his 18th birthday, he went straight to his local nursery to buy an orange tree.
-His love for food and cooking grew stronger alongside his passion for social justice.
+His love for food and cooking comingled through the joy of growing his own food.

 Jamie grew up in a family of entrepreneurs, with his parents running a family business.
-He pursued a Bachelor of Commerce (Hns Class I) and studied a thesis on sustainable food entrepreneurship in rural Cambodia.
+He pursued a Bachelor of Commerce (Hns Class I) and studied a thesis on grassroots entrepreneurship in developing contexts whilst working as a farmhand in rural Cambodia.

 Jamie managed the University of Sydney Business School’s entrepreneurship program (Genesis) and has worked for a number of social enterprises and non-profit organisations (Opportunity International, Unkya, 40K).
 Jamie has since supported hundreds of entrepreneurs around the world and found his lifelong passion at FoodLab Sydney.